mainsail-crew/mainsail/docs/quicktips/timelapse/configuration.md

 ### Camera
 This setting let you choose which camera should be used to take frames from.
-It depends on the 'webcam' namespace in the moonraker DB and uses the 'snapshoturl' associated whith selected camera.
+It depends on the 'webcams' namespace in the moonraker DB and uses the 'snapshoturl', 'flipX' and 'flipY' associated whith selected camera.

 ### Mode
 At the moment there are to modes available 'layermacro' and 'hyperlapse'